 Connect the two accounts

-Navigate to Settings>Apps>Zapier and you should see a token that looks something like this:
+Navigate to Settings > Integrations > Zapier and you should see a token that looks something like this:

-Copy the ink and paste it into Zapier, the location where you paste the link can be seen below:
+Copy the token and paste it into Zapier, the location where you paste the link can be seen below:

 Select a Sample

 After deciding on your trigger you need to pull a sample from Drift.